 If you do find you are being abused or otherwise taken advantage of at work, there are steps you can take.
 One is contacting your company’s HR representative.
 Typically, this kind of issue is exactly what HR is supposed to be handling.
 However, if your company does not have a designated HR rep or you feel you will be penalized for reaching out to them, there are other steps to take.
 If you are part of a union or guild, you have the option to reach out to them for either help or to file a complaint against your workplace.

 Another option is reaching out to the Department of Labor in your respective state and filing a complaint that way.
 In the past few years, many production companies have been taken to task for underpaying their employees when it comes to overtime work.
 So, while this option may not pay out immediately, hopefully you will save someone else from being put in a similar situation.

 Remember, it is always important to know your worth.
 If you feel that you are being taken advantage of, you don’t need to accept that this is just how your career in your chosen industry will be.
 There will be other positions that will treat you with respect, so start looking for them.
 Ask your friends and former co-workers how they like their place of work and try to find ins at places that are known for better employee treatment.
-Sure, it can be especially hard to trade up jobs right now during the pandemic, but it never hurts to make those connections.
-That way, when the company of your dreams starts hiring again, you have already made your interest clear and shown your enthusiasm to work for them.
+Now is the perfect time to look at making a change.

 If the situation escalates beyond the “normal” abuses of power we’ve mentioned above to mental, physical, or sexual abuse, contact someone immediately, whether that be a supervisor or one of the resources listed above.
 Some abuses of power have no justification and there is no reason for you to be in that situation.
 Always ask for help until you find it.